csharpd/csharpd.github.io/_posts/2014-05-01-The-happiness-advantage.markdown

 *Endorphins*

 4. ###Meditate
-*This practise teaches how to focus singularly on the task at hand (and reduces the likelihood  of being distracted by unhelpful thoughts).*
+*This practice teaches how to focus singularly on the task at hand (and reduces the likelihood  of being distracted by unhelpful thoughts).*

 5. ###Perform a weekly random act of kindness
 *You can cause "ripples of positivity” to spread through the environment around you.*